 The solar farm is built on a former landfill site that had no alternative use due to the presence of methane gas.

-Further proposals for renewable energy and energy storage projects are under development.
-They include a large energy storage facility on the former waste site at Halewick Lane, Sompting which will become the secure location for large, grid-scale batteries that will store electrical energy and release it to the grid when it is needed.
+We are building a large energy storage facility on the former waste site at Halewick Lane, Sompting.
+By 2023 it will become the secure location for large, grid-scale batteries that will store electrical energy and release it to the grid when it is needed.